 This graph illustrates a perfectly understandable trend which is the very episodic use of the rulo for right-handed players.
 Indeed, placing the rulo along the line is much more risky and technical, which explains the presence of the right players that we see in the lower left corner: Sanyo Gutierrez, Momo Gonzalez and therefore Fede Chingotto who almost reaches the union minimum with less than 0,5% of rolls made after a lob and efficiency on this shot.

-A competitive tennis player, Martin discovered the padel in 2015 in Alsace and appeared in a few tournaments in Paris.
-Today a journalist, he deals with current affairs padel while continuing its rise in the world of the little yellow ball!
+A competitive tennis player, Martin discovered padel in 2015 in Alsace and appeared in a few tournaments in Paris.
+Today a journalist, he covers padel news while continuing his rise in the world of the little yellow ball!